Ken Hinkley

+Ken Hinkley (born 30 September 1966) is an Australian rules football coach and former player who is the senior coach of the Tasmania Football Club, which is scheduled to debut in the Australian Football League (AFL) in 2028.

-Ken Hinkley (born 30 September 1966) is a retired Australian rules footballer and coach who played for the Geelong and Fitzroy football clubs in the Australian Football League (AFL) from 1987 to 1995.
-Following his playing career Hinkley coached the Port Adelaide Football Club for thirteen seasons between 2013 and 2025, becoming the longest serving coach for the club since it entered the AFL in 1997.
+Hinkley played for the Geelong and Fitzroy football clubs in the AFL from 1987 to 1995.
+Following his playing career, Hinkley coached the Port Adelaide Football Club for thirteen seasons between 2013 and 2025, and is the club's longest-serving AFL coach.

-Hinkley holds the VFL/AFL record for the most games coached at a single club without appearing in a grand final, and the fifth-most games coached without winning a premiership.

 Early life

 Hinkley was born and grew up in Camperdown, Victoria.
 He is the 7th of 10 children.
 As a teenager Hinkley played for the Camperdown Football Club.

 Hinkley dropped out of high school at 16 to become a semi-professional footballer with the Fitzroy Football Club in the VFL despite the club encouraging him to complete his schooling.

 Playing career

 Fitzroy (1987–1988)

 In 1987 Hinkley made his VFL debut as a forward for Fitzroy in a match against North Melbourne at Waverley Park.
 Hinkley did not enjoy his time in Melbourne and was approached by Geelong at the end of the 1988 VFL season.

+Hinkley played for Fitzroy from 1987 until 1988 for a total of 11 games and kicked 21 goals.